XiNNiW/garden/numerically controlled oscillator.md

 # Numerically Controlled Oscillator
 A numerically controlled oscillator is a simple algorithm for computing the changing phase of an oscillator over time.
-It can be used to make all kinds of waveforms and is often at the heart of more complicated synthesis algorithms. (see: [[FM Synthesis]])
+It can be used to make all kinds of waveforms and is often at the heart of more complicated synthesis algorithms. (see: [FM Synthesis](FM Synthesis))

 So how does it work?
 To make an NCO we keep some state for tracking the phase of the oscillator.
 We then convert the desired frequency into a phase increment.
 The phase increment is the amount that we add to the phase every sample.

 The formula for the phase increment:

-$$ inc = 2\pi\frac{f}{f_{sr}} $$
+$ inc = 2\pi\frac{f}{f_{sr}} $
 (where $f$ is the frequency and $f_{sr}$  is the sample rate)

 For each sample we compute the output value using the phase and then increment the phase.
-The following psuedo-code would make a sine wave oscillator:
+The following pseudo-code would make a sine wave oscillator:

 ```
 struct SinOsc{